checkedc/checkedc-clang/docs/checkedc/Testing.md

 ### From a command shell using msbuild
 Set up the build system and then change to your new object directory.
 Use the following commands to run tests:

-- Checked C tests: `msbuild projects\checkedc-llvm\check-checkedc.vcxproj /maxcpucount:`_number of processors_/3
+- Checked C tests: `msbuild projects\checkedc-wrapper\check-checkedc.vcxproj /maxcpucount:`_number of processors_/3
 - Clang tests: `msbuild tools\clang\test\check-clang.vcxproj /maxcpucount:`_number of processors_/3
 - All LLVM and clang tests: `msbuild check-all.vcxproj /maxcpucount:`_number of processors_/3